mlpack/blog/content/blog/SaurabhBlog1.md

 there is no package for armadillo (c++ linear algebra library) and I have to build it from scratch.
-After completing building mlpack on this alpine linux based container, while running the tests, it stops with errors.
+After completing building mlpack on this alpine linux based container, while running the tests, it terminated with errors.
 It cannot find the libarmadillo.so.x installed on the system.
 On further investigation and help from the mentor, turns out Alpine ships with uclibc not glibc and this will cause many other issues and will produce a build environment too far away from what mlpack's users